Working With Me

 Communication

-• As my supervisor, I understand you may have many more communication channels and projects to keep track of and I'd like to do what I can to lighten that load.
-To better assist you, feel free to let me know your preferences for receiving regular updates from me:
+- As my supervisor, you probably have numerous communication channels, people, and projects to keep track of and I'd like to do what I can to lighten that load.
+To better assist you, feel free to let me know your preferences for receiving regular, asychronous updates from me (i.e. regarding project progress, issues that arise, etc):

-• Channel: What is your preferred method for receiving updates from me (e.g., Slack DM, Slack channel, email, Google/Word doc, spreadsheet)?
+- Channel: What is your preferred method for receiving updates from me (e.g. A Slack DM, Slack channel, email, Google/Word doc, spreadsheet)?
+If you don't have a strong preference, let me know and I'm happy to suggest a solution.

-• Format: Is there a particular way you'd like me to structure my updates?
-I'll do my best to make sure the information is easily digestible, but let's chat about what this ideally look like.
-We might consider using a variation of SBAR for communicating issues that arise, for example.
+- Format: Is there a particular way you'd like me to structure my updates?
+I'll do my best to make the information easily digestible, but let's chat about what this ideally look like.
+For example, we might consider using a variation of SBAR for summarizing recently encountered issues.

 Feedback